Free Incorporation when you bundle with Accounting

 Yes.
 In Singapore, a company can change its corporate secretary at any time, provided the change is lodged with ACRA through Bizfile.
 The outgoing secretary must formally cease their appointment, and the new secretary must consent to act.

-What is included in outsourced corporate secretary services in Singapore?
+What is the difference between a company secretary and a corporate secretary in Singapore?